 First, on the one hand, there are proprietary or closed ecosystems.
 These ecosystems exist as they have non-standard implementations from specific requirements.
 You can see this kind of closed ecosystem in lighting.
 Second, conversely, you find open ecosystems.
 If you follow standards, such as ZigBee HA 1.2, then you can access the network.
 Finally, most ecosystems are intermediate or mixed.
 These ecosystems can accept other devices that meet the standards.
-However, each device needs to be approved by the ecosystem in order to take full advantage of the features and functions on the device.
+However, each device needs to be approved by the ecosystem in order to take full advantage of its features and functions on the device.
 This might be called a “whitelist” of devices.

 Program multi-protocol.
 The most basic multi-protocol support requires a chipset, written by the manufacturer during production.

 Multi-protocol conversion.
-This requires some basic building blocks to be put in place, but provides many opportunities for future proofing of existing products.
+This requires some basic building blocks to be put in place but provides many opportunities for future proofing of existing products.
 The following future example describes a light bulb manufacturer that provides Bluetooth light bulbs to consumers who want to control their lamps directly from their smartphones through a provided app.
 Smartphones use BLE connections to wireless bulbs to debug devices on ZigBee or Thread networks.
 Users operate a smartphone application, connect the device to the network, pair it with other appropriate devices, and then switch to the Zigbee.

 Protocol switching n/A BLE Specifies the time required for debugging

 Dynamic multi-protocol.
-The simplest of these use cases is the regular use of Bluetooth beacons from devices that typically run on protocols such as Thread, ZigBee.
+The simplest of these use cases is the regular use of Bluetooth beacons from devices that typically run on protocols such as Thread, and ZigBee.
 Assuming a retail store is equipped with ZigBee-controlled lighting, the ZigBee lighting could also be used to transmit Bluetooth beacons on a regular basis.
 Store lighting is a suitable way to determine location.

 Dynamic protocol BLE debugging for mesh networks